erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

 ^^^^^^^^^^^^^^

-If you want develop your map UI on front-end side, you can use map widget jQuery triggers.
+If you need to develop your map UI on front-end side, you can use map widget jQuery triggers.

 * **google_point_map_widget:marker_create**: Triggered when user create marker on map. (callback params: place, lat, lng, locationInputElem, mapWrapID)